 Structure of the study course:

-Conta ct hours
+Contact hours

-Study form Lecture contact hours (incl. seminars, discussions etc.) Consultations, final evaluation in the course Individual work (hours) Compulsory reading and/or audio and video material listening/watching Total course credit hours
+Study form Lecture contact hours (incl. seminars, discussions etc.) Consultations, guest lectures, conferences, study visits, workshops, business games and simulations etc. Total Individual work (hours) Compulsory reading and/or audio and video material listening/watchin g Total course credit hours

-full-time studies 72 10 86
+full-time studies 52 8 4 64 64 32 160

-part-time studies 36 10 72 122 240
+part-time studies 24 8 4 36 64 60 160

-part-time studies with e -learning elements 18 10 140
+part-time studies with e -learning elements 12 16 4 32 64 64 120

-The final assessment of the study course for full-time students consists of successfully passed two tests, presented report, participation in the seminar and successfully passed the exam.
-Final assessment is formed by: 30% assessment of tests, 40% evaluation of the report; 10% participation in the seminar; 20% exam evaluation.
+The evaluation of the study course learning outcomes: The final assessment of the study course for full-time students consists of successfully passed 2 tests, presented budget, participation in the seminar and successfully passed the exam.
+Final assessment is formed by: 30% assessment of tests, 40% evaluation of the buget; 10% participation in the seminar; 20% exam evaluation.

-The final evaluation of the study course for part-time students consists of successfully completed independent work - thereport, successfully passed onetest, participation in the seminar and successfully passed the exam.
-Final assessment is formed by: 40% evaluation of the report; 30% assessment of test; 10% participation in the seminar; 20% exam evaluation.
+The final evaluation of the study course for part-time students consists of successfully completed independent work - a budget, a successfully passed test and a successfully passed exam.
+Final assessment is formed by: 30% assessment of tests, 40% evaluation of the business plan developed during the semester; 10% participation in the seminar; 20% exam evaluation.